 In other words, it helps you save time by letting you look at the full picture of your finances at once.
 Plus, it helps you set up budgets, track your spending and financial goals.
 It will also allow you to view broader trends of your income, expenses and borrowing.
 Mint is free for all users.

-YNAB was founded in 2004 by a married couple who began saving money by following four simple rules, which they put in place as the guiding philosophy for the company.
+YNAB was founded by a married couple who began saving money by following four simple rules, which they put in place as the guiding philosophy for the company.

 The four simple rules are:

 - Decide what you want to do with your money before you spend it.